mvolkmann/blog/src/ocaml.md

 - `float` - 8 bytes
 - `string` - sequence of bytes, not Unicode characters

+The functions `succ` and `pred` operate on `int` and `float` values and return the value one higher or one lower.

-Literal chars are delimited by single quotes.
+Single literal characters are delimited by single quotes.

 Literal strings are delimited by double quotes.
 The `^` operator is used to concatenate strings.